Senior Leadership Team

 Simone Philogène, MA

-An active volunteer and board director, she is also the Chair of the Board of Crossroads International, an international development organization dedicated to advancing the rights of women and girls.
+An active volunteer and board director, she is also the immediate past Chair of the Board of Crossroads International, an international development organization dedicated to advancing the rights of women and girls.

 Reid Wildeman, M.Ed.